How you can help to protect forests

 The Soil Association we support a ‘less and better’ approach to palm oil.
 We know it is being over-used in unnecessary and sometimes harmful ways (e.g. in ultra-processed foods), so we need to improve its sustainability whilst also reducing our dependency on it.
 Through our Deforestation and Palm Oil Task and Finish Group we are working with independent experts to advise our approach to palm oil in Soil Association standards.

 Ask your local authority if they have any current projects.
-Organisations like the Woodland Trust often offer the chance to help planting trees and give advice on how to plant your own too.
+Organisations like the Woodland Trust often offer the chance to help with tree planting and give advice on how to plant your own too.

 5. Look for the FSC® (Forest Stewardship Council®) and PEFC (Programme for the Endorsement of Forest Certification):

-From garden furniture to greeting cards and even toilet paper, looking for the FSC and PEFC logos offers assurance that these items have been made with resources harvested from sustainably managed forests.
+From garden furniture to greeting cards and even toilet paper, looking for the FSC and PEFC logos offers assurance that these items have been made with resources harvested from sustainably managed forests and other controlled sources.

 There's so many more places for trees than just forests - read about our work planting trees on farms, or watch our Agroforestry film below to learn more about the amazing benefits tof agroforestry.